Altermagnetism and superconductivity in a multiorbital t-J model: Susceptibilities

 where \(\s^{0} = \mathds{1}_{2\times2}\), the identity matrix.
 Focusing on \(\mi_{ijkl}\), we can repeat the steps as before \textit{i.e.} write everything using the band dispersion and wavefunctions, performing the Matsubara sum by hand, and analytically continuing the resultant expression.
 We end up with

-Now, for RPA in this channel, we will have to redo the decomposition of the interaction in terms of the pairing HS fields.
+Now, for RPA in this channel, we will have to redo the decomposition of the interaction in terms of the pairing OP fields.
 We again start with \eqref{general heisenberg} and rearrange the terms as

-We see that we cannot simply substitute the form of our pairing HS fields since the spin-indices are not as we want them in \eqref{heisenberg pairing}.
+We see that we cannot simply substitute the form of our pairing OP fields since the spin-indices are not as we want them in \eqref{heisenberg pairing}.
 However, since the Heisenberg interaction is spin-rotation symmetric, we can again decompose it in terms of singlet and triplets.
 It turns out that the interaction then looks like

 where the interaction in the singlet-triplet pairing basis looks like